InternLM/Tutorial/helloworld/hello_world.md

 os.system('huggingface-cli download --resume-download internlm/internlm2-chat-7b --local-dir your_path')
 ```

-The following content will demonstrate how to use `huggingface_hub` to download part of the files in a model.
+The following contents will demonstrate how to use `huggingface_hub` to download only one file or a subset of the files associated with a particular model (`internlm/internlm2-7b`).

 ```python
 import os